 2. Dual chamber pacemakers - both the atria and the ventricles are paced when necessary.
 Dual chamber pacemakers can further be subdivided into those having tracking and non-tracking capabilities.

-The third capital letter denoting the sense and delivery of pacing, whether sensed and delivered, sensed and inhibited, or the sensing and delivery mode is switched off.
+The third capital letter denotes the sense and delivery of pacing, whether sensed and delivered, sensed and inhibited, or the sensing and delivery mode is switched off.

-When a pacemaker is chronotropicaly competent, the letter R is included as a suffix indicating rate adaptation or responsiveness.
-The capital letter RDR is added as a suffix to indicate some cases of neuro-cardiogenic shock where only rate the adoptive function is not sufficient (Rate drop response).
-Usually the letters 4 and 5 seldom require mention and are not seen when describing the mode of a pacemaker.
+When a pacemaker is chronotropic competent, the letter R is included as a suffix indicating rate adaptation or responsiveness.
+The capital letter RDR is added as a suffix to indicate some cases of neuro-cardiogenic shock where only the rate of the adoptive function is not sufficient (Rate drop response).
+Usually, the letters 4 and 5 seldom require mention and are not seen when describing the mode of a pacemaker.

 Epicardial pacing is routinely done in neonates and small children, and when there is a problem with the venous access.
 Endocardial pacing is always preferred as a morbid thoracotomy with the attendant problems are avoided.
 The leads are now normally bipolar meaning that an indifferent lead or the can itself acting as the indifferent lead is no longer required.
 It is to be remembered that pacemaker implantation is not indicated in an asymptomatic subject.
 Neuro-cardiogenic shock and the overactive carotid sinus in the neck require further investigation with the Head-up-tilt-table test (HUTT).
-A different type of pacemaker which senses the R-R intervals and gives a pulse-burst thereby preventing an arrest more than 3 seconds and consequential low blood pressure and impaired cerebral blood flow.
-Such pacemakers are called the rate drop pacemakers (RDR suffix) and these may be a bit different from the normal rate responsive pacemakers such as the atrial based single chamber (AAI-R) and the dual chamber (DDD-R).
-Neonatal pacemaker requirement is rare and may present as fetal bradycardia or detected by a sonologist during intrauterine anomaly scan or a detailed intra-uterine echo-cardiogram ordered by the obstetrician.
-Though a dedicated small model is available for babies these, these are not usually available and in the majority of cases an adult pacemaker has to be implanted.
-In neonates and small children, epicardial pacing is the norm and a change to a more stable transvenous endocardial pacing is done the moment the central veins are of a large size enough for accommodation of the catheter and allowing blood return at the same time.
+A different type of pacemaker senses the R-R intervals and gives a pulse burst thereby preventing an arrest of more than 3 seconds and consequential low blood pressure and impaired cerebral blood flow.
+Such pacemakers are called rate drop pacemakers (RDR suffix) and these may be a bit different from the normal rate-responsive pacemakers such as the atrial-based single chamber (AAI-R) and the dual chamber (DDD-R).
+Neonatal pacemaker requirement is rare and may present as fetal bradycardia or detected by a sonologist during an intrauterine anomaly scan or a detailed intrauterine echo-cardiogram ordered by the obstetrician.
+Though a dedicated small model is available for babies, these are not usually available and in the majority of cases an adult pacemaker has to be implanted.
+In neonates and small children, epicardial pacing is the norm and a change to a more stable transvenous endocardial pacing is done the moment the central veins are large enough for accommodation of the catheter and allowing blood return at the same time.
 Normally owing to the higher metabolic activity, a rate below 50/min and chronotropic incompetence is risky.
-Still asymptomatic neonates and children should not be paced.
-Finding out a place for creation of a pocket may be problematic.
+Still, asymptomatic neonates and children should not be paced.
+Finding a place for the creation of a pocket may be problematic.
 An extra loop of the endocardial portion of the lead in the right atrium is usually left behind to allow for growth when transvenous pacing is done in small children.

 As mentioned, pacemaker implantation is never indicated in the asymptomatic patient and these may be :-